HOME BROWSE SALARIES BEST PAYING JOBS

 • Median Salary

-The median salary is 8,790 SGD per month, which means that half (50%) of the population are earning less than 8,790 SGD while the other half are earning more than 8,790 SGD.
+The median salary is 7,680 SGD, which means that 50% of the population in Singapore earns less than that while the other half earns more.
 The median represents the middle salary value.
 Generally speaking, you would want to be on the right side of the graph with the group earning more than the median salary.

 Closely related to the median are two values: the 25th and the 75th percentiles.
-Reading from the salary distribution diagram, 25% of the population are earning less than 4,920 SGD while 75% of them are earning more than 4,920 SGD.
-Also from the diagram, 75% of the population are earning less than 24,200 SGD while 25% are earning more than 24,200 SGD.
+Reading from the salary distribution diagram, 25% of the population in Singapore earn less than 5,540 SGD while 75% of them earn more.
+Also from the diagram, 75% of the population earn less than 11,600 SGD while 25% earn more than that.

 Salary Comparison by Years of Experience